 Easley's absence was due to a hip pointer suffered during Thursday's game against the Steelers and early reports indicate Easley will likely miss 1-2 weeks rehabbing the injury.
 With Easley most likely missing Sunday's contest against the Bills, 2015 first-round pick Malcom Brown could step in and receive more snaps.

 Guy has worked his way into a couple productive seasons the last two years with the Ravens.
 He posted his best campaign in 2015, recording 46 tackles (29 solo) and 4.5 sacks in that season.
-Entering his seventh season, the 26-year-old could slot in as a defensive end opposite Trey Flowers or could see time in a defensive tackle rotation as well moving from a 3-4 to a 4-3 scheme.
+Entering his seventh season, the 26-year-old will likely reprise that role when the team employs its 3-4 scheme in 2017.

 Develin played in 30 percent of New England's offensive snaps in 2016, recording three receptions for 18 yards.
 He's primarily a blocker and a special teams player who shouldn't be expected to have any fantasy value in 2017, though his return is a boost for the rest of the Patriots' running game.

 Rivers suffered the injuries covering a kickoff in Wednesday's practice.
 The rookie defensive end will seek a second opinion before committing to surgery, but it looks as though his season is over.